Did You Know Purple is Soy Sauce at the Sushi Bar?

 "As you said, it tastes too oily."

-"See, what did I tell you," Toshi said, smilingly.
+"See, what did I tell you," Toshi said with a smile.
 "No more Hamachi for you, Kaz.
-I think you are becoming a sushi chef."
+Looks like you're becoming a true sushi chef."